tcarland/wireguard-manager/README.md

 the key pair.
 A key pair can be created as those files easily by running `wg.sh genkey`, though the default locations can be changed.

-Note that when *not* running directly as root, such as using `sudo`, the default locations can be confused as *$HOME* is used to create them and the key files should be referenced accordingly, ideally using an an absolute path in the yaml config.
+Note that, as mentioned above, using `sudo` can confuse key locations from the use of `$HOME`.
+Ensure the key file locations are referenced correctly, ideally using an an absolute path.

 ## Creating tunnels